zazuko/jsonldparser/README.md

 ### Programmatic usage

-The following lines from the test illustarte the programmatic usage:
+The following lines from the test illustrate the programmatic usage:

 ```
 final InputStream inJsonLd = getClass().getResourceAsStream(baseName+".json");